My recent road trip to Portland did not disappoint!

 14// Visit Cathedral Park

 Cathedral Park is as far as you can get away from Portland while still being in Portland.
 So I don’t recommend it being one of the first things you do.
 However, the park is a very very lovely place to walk around.
 It’s adjacent to the Willamette River, which makes it more awesome.
 If you like walks outdoors, it could be a great way to spend a sunny or even slightly wet afternoon.
+Make sure you’re prepared with this list of what to pack for your Portland trip.

 15// Keep Portland weird at Freakybuttrue Peculiarium